jej2660/grasshoppers/README.md

 Help two "grass hoppers (🐸 - 🦗)" become friends, and enjoy planting the grass on your github profile.

-This project includes a github-actions workflow: [GRASSHOPPERS](./actions/workflows/grasshoppers.yml), which simply commits a change to the text file: [./grass/grass.txt](./grass/grass.txt).
+This project includes a github-actions workflow: `GRASSHOPPERS`, which simply commits a change to the text file: [./grass/grass.txt](./grass/grass.txt).

 -at specific times, and everyday.